 1 chilli (very finely diced, watch out for spiciness!)

 ½ handful of roast pumpkin seedsr

 1 teas smoked paprika

 Chop all fruit/ veg into 1cm cubes, nice and easy to crunch and gets the flavours and textures mixed well.
 Place in your finest salad bowl, mix together, adding chilli and seeds.

-Add all other ingredients to a food processor and blitz for a short time, the dressing should be thick, and herbs incorporated.
+Add dressing ingredients to a food processor and blitz for a short time, checking the seasoning.
+The dressing should be thick, and herbs incorporated.
 The dressing clings to the chickpeas.

 We like a splash more lemon juice and a few more pumpkin seeds and the chopped mint on top, just before serving.

 Fragrant mango and chunky chickpeas!!
 Two of our favourite treats in a salad.